tahmedge/TRL-Youtube-Downloader/README.md

 Download Audios and Videos from Youtube.

-This software has used Youtube Extractor from Nuget to extra video information from youtube.
+This software has used Youtube Extractor from Nuget to extract video information from youtube.

-You need to install Nuget in your computer.
+You need to install Nuget in your computer to use the package Youtube Extractor.

 C# Background Worker downloader is also used to download the videos.